robotical/OpenWRT-HubPlusConfig/README.md

 Updating your Command Hub (Normal Edition)
 ------------------------------------------

 Turn off the Hub, remove the SD card and insert it in to a computer.
-Copy the update files onto the SD card:
+Copy the [update files](https://github.com/robotical/OpenWRT-HubPlusConfig/releases) onto the SD card:

        /hub-update.zip
        /hub-update.zip.sig
-       /update.sh

 Then simply pop it back in the Hub and turn it back on.
 It should install the update on boot.